HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialdivider.md

 # MaterialDivider

-A divider  that group content in lists or other containers and follows Material Design Guidelines .
+A divider  that group content in lists or other containers and follows Material Design Guidelines [See here. ](https://m3.material.io/components/divider/overview).

 Namespace: HorusStudio.Maui.MaterialDesignControls